offalynne/Input/docs/5.2/Steamworks.md

 Since the Input library aims to provide comprehensive cross-platform gamepad support and does not solely rely on Steam, use case #2 is relevant, sometimes called [Steam Input Gamepad Emulation](https://partner.steamgames.com/doc/features/steam_controller/steam_input_gamepad_emulation_bestpractices).

-In order to appropriately configure your app for use with the Input library, using the Steam dashboard navigate to your app: *Steamworks > App Admin > (Your App)*.
+In order to appropriately configure your app for use with the Input library, using the Steam dashboard, navigate to your app: *Steamworks > App Admin > (Your App)*.
 From the *Application* menu select *Steam Input* and select *Gamepad with Camera Controls*, *Gamepad with High Precision Camera/Aim*, or *Generic Gamepad*.

 <img src="https://i.imgur.com/xve3seR.png">